Timmy-B/BonsaiPi/README.md

 # BonsaiPI
-Automation server for your Bonsai(s)
+Automation server for your Bonsai(s) trees

 ## Features
 Consists of backend server and UI